 Follow Up Consistently Incorporating Great Content

 Email marketing is all about expectations, and it’s up to you to set them.
-If your call to action is strong, and your follow-up is consistent with the expected content, then you can expect a positive outcome from your email campaigns.
-However, if you over promise and under deliver, or if you spam your subscribers, you will certainly fail.
+If your call to action is strong, and your follow-up is consistent with the expected content, you can expect a positive outcome from your email campaigns.
+However, if you overpromise and underdeliver or spam your subscribers, you will certainly fail.

-All of this would be overwhelming if it were not for automated marketing platforms like ActiveCampaign, Drip, HubSpot and others, which make it relatively easy.
-Simply set up the campaigns and the automations, and let technology do the heavy lifting.
+This would be overwhelming if it were not for automated marketing platforms like ActiveCampaign, Drip, HubSpot, and others, making it relatively easy.
+Set up the campaigns and the automation, and let technology do the heavy lifting.

 Creating an Email

 Take a moment to consider which emails you open and which you delete immediately.
 Ask yourself what makes you want to open an email.
-It is most likely a piece of information you don’t already have (i.e., something you find useful).
+It is most likely information you don’t already have (i.e., something useful).

-Even more important than the email content is the subject line, which should make it clear that your email is worth your subscribers’ time to read.
+The subject line is even more important than the email content, which should clarify that your email is worth your subscribers’ time to read.

 • Use the recipient’s first name in the subject line, which typically results in a higher open rate.